agersant/level-99/README.md

 ## Dependencies

 - Download an executable of [youtube-dl](https://ytdl-org.github.io/youtube-dl/download.html) for your system.
 Make sure to add it to your path and that it can be invoked by executing `youtube-dl` in a console window.
 - Download an executable of [FFmpeg](https://ffmpeg.org/download.html) for your system.
-Make sure to add it to your path and that it can be invoked by executing `youtube-dl` in a console window.
+Make sure to add it to your path and that it can be invoked by executing `ffmpeg` in a console window.
 - Install the [Rust toolchain](https://rustup.rs/).

 ## Level-99 executable